by Richard Gwynallen

 In this context, reclamation of Gaelic, as an inherent right of everyone in Scotland or anyone who is attached to the Gaelic world, represents a rejection of the cultural homogenization of commercial culture stretching around the world, and of the effects of empire and colonialism.
 This, too, has been a factor in my own decision to learn the language.

 That said, language evolves.
 My Scottish ancestors probably spoke Gàidhlig at some point, then a dialect of Scots (since many came from the Northeast, probably Doric was one of those dialects; others from Galloway a different dialect), or both Gàidhlig and Scots in the same generation, maybe even a little Norse in there somewhere, then the English of the American Colonies, then eventually modern American English.
 I could offer a similar pattern for my Irish ancestors.
 I don’t advocate at all giving up the language our families have come to speak.
 English has been part of us for generations.
 Most of my family has been in North America since the early 18th century.
-We’re heirs of the colonialism that created the country.
-And English is useful, and has a literature of it’s own that is important in our family’s history.
+We’re heirs of the colonialism that created the country, as victims and participants.
+English is useful, and has a literature of it’s own that is important in our family’s history.
 People should learn Spanish as well.
 That, too, is useful for North Americans at this point in history.

 Scottish Gaelic is part of our experience and heritage in North America.
 It has been spoken in North America for nearly 400 years with the first settlement of Gaels after 1621 in what is now Port Royal on the western shore of Nova Scotia.
 In the 18th century, Gaelic-speaking communities were established in southeast North Carolina, south of Savannah, Georgia, and on Cape Breton Island and other parts of Nova Scotia.
 In the early 19th century expansion of Gaelic-speaking communities continued with the establishment of the Red River colony in what would become Manitoba.